 The Soundscape is a collage made of fragments of the recordings we have made during the project.
 It is part documentary, part map and part musical work.
 The piece travels from St Botolph’s Church at Aldgate to St Mary and Holy Trinity at Bow, the church in the road just west of Bow flyover.
 The bells of these two churches frame the piece.
 On the journey you can hear school bells, bicycle bells, all kinds of bells kept in the collection of Whitechapel Bell Foundry, a theatre bell, a boxing ring bell, the last orders bell of the Bow Bells pub, children’s bells, doorbells and the sound made by Linsey Bell’s bell sculpture.

 The fact that a particular combination of school bells and bicycle bells made a kind of fast dance started me thinking about musical forms and I decided to make it in symphonic form, ending up with four movements with the church bells acting as introduction and coda.
 Leaving St Botolph’s and walking along the street, the first movement is an introduction to some of the bells, starting with the doorbell of the Whitechapel Bell Foundry as I walked in on my first visit.
 The second movement (a slow movement) features the boxing ring bell and its use to mourn the dead.
 Half way along the High Street is Stepney so we pay St Dunstan’s Stepney Green a brief visit before launching into the movement I think of as the Scherzo – 2 fast sections of school bells and rattles interspersed with people and their bicycle bells.
 I’m a fan of big tunes and the very first thing I did in creating this piece was to make a big tune out of the individual bells of Christ Church Spitalfields.
 This forms the fourth and final movement, with the Artsadmin theatre bell and the Bow bells pub last orders bell for bookends.
-The piece ends with the bells of Bow in the road.
+The piece ends with the bells of St. Mary and Holy Trinity, Bow Road.

 Helen Ottaway composer, Artmusic